JoshOtter/UnrealFirstPersonDungeon/README.md

 ![FirstCandleLit](https://user-images.githubusercontent.com/87107050/142488102-97112023-d062-44ef-abd1-1fa489217b44.gif)
 #### Find the Right Button
+After pressing the first button, the player must find their way to the next button in the experiment room, where they are faced with six button options.
+Only one of them will light the candle, while the rest will activate the trap floor.
 #### Get the Key to Unlock the Prison
 #### Move the Pot to Reach a Button
 #### Move the False Wall
 ## Story 4: Traps
+### Trap Floor
+### Falling Cage
 ## Story 5: Finalize Props